 Shakespeare history plays in order

 The plays normally referred to as Shakespeare history plays are the ten plays that cover English history from the twelfth to the sixteenth centuries, and the 1399-1485 period in particular.
-Each play is named after, and focuses on, the reigning monarch of the period.
-In chronological order of setting, these are:
+Each historical play is named after, and focuses on, the reigning monarch of the period.
+In chronological order of setting, Shakespeare’s historical plays are:

 - King John